 Individual colonies and states then celebrated days of Thanksgiving for the next two centuries.
 It finally became a national holiday when in 1863 President Abraham Lincoln proclaimed an annual National Day of Thanksgiving “on the last Thursday of November, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the heavens.”
 I’d say that it was no accident that Lincoln reached for gratitude smack in the middle of that most terrible Civil War.
 Talk about a house divided, a family splitting up!

-Thanksgiving Challenge: Finding Things to be Grateful For
+But First, You Have to Find Things to be Grateful For

 Thanks.
 For what, exactly?
 If you are struggling with this question – for what to be thankful – let me offer you what may be a different approach to think about this.
 You’ve likely heard of the Positive Psychology movement.
 Don’t laugh.
 I too dismissed this theory at first, thinking it was about the frozen smiley faces you see on Disney World posters.
 It’s not.
 There is legitimate and strong research that convincingly shows, for example, that positive emotion predicts good features in life, such as a long healthy life and marital satisfaction.